-For those families with Internet access you are invited to visit our website.
+You are invited to visit our website.
 Features include the School Handbook, Info for Parents, and the annual Calendar.
 Powerschool is also an available resource to maintain regular checks of your student's academic progress.

 Consulting services team

 As well as curricular consultants for teacher support, Fort McMurray Public Schools provides services from Reading Specialists, Psychologists, Occupational and Physical Therapists, and Social Workers.
 Instructional and non-instructional supports allow the school to ensure all student needs are supported to ensure student excellence.